-The CP server's virtual IP address or virtual hostname. cp_server user_name The user to be added to the CP server configuration.

-user_role The user role, either cps_admin or cps_operator.
+The CP server's virtual IP address or virtual hostname. cp server user\role The user role, either cps\admin or cps\operator.

-The domain type, for example vx, unixpwd, nis, etc. domain_type
+domain type The domain type, for example vx, unixpwd, nis, and so on.

 The UUID (Universally Unique ID) of the VCS cluster. uuid